open-guides/og-aws/README.md

 -	High availability is achieved by having [mount targets in different subnets / availability zones](http://docs.aws.amazon.com/efs/latest/ug/images/overview-flow.png).

 ### EFS Tips
--	⏱ Carefuly consider using one EFS for multiple applications.
+-	⏱ Carefully consider using one EFS for multiple applications.
 Any directory on the EFS can be mounted, it doesn't have to be the root directory.
 One application could mount fs-12345678:/prog1, another fs-12345678:/prog2.
 [User and group level permissions](https://docs.aws.amazon.com/efs/latest/ug/accessing-fs-nfs-permissions.html) can be used to limit access to some extent.

 	Pros:
 	- Because performance is based on total size of stored files, having everything on one drive will increase performance for everyone and might offset one application consuming credits faster than it can accumulate by another application that just stores files on EFS and rarely accesses them.